woodstockcs/games-class-docs/adr/side-panel.md

 > Before continuing:
 >
-> Drop the paper in the INBOX, then check the box in your sprint notes.
+> Make sure your name is on the paper, drop it in the INBOX, then check the box in your sprint notes.

 <br><br>